-Our borrowings under repurchase agreements may qualify for special treatment under the bankruptcy code, giving our lenders ability to avoid the automatic stay provisions of the bankruptcy code and to take possession of and liquidate our collateral under the purchase agreements without delay if we file for bankruptcy.
-Furthermore, the special treatment of repurchase agreements under the harkruptcy code may make it difficult for us to recover our pledged assets in the event that any of our lenders files for bankruptcy.
-Thus, the use of repurchase agreements exposes our pledged assets to risk in the event of a bankruptcy filing by either our lenders QS.
-In addition, if the lender is a broker or dealer subject to the Securities Investor Protection Act of 1970, or an insured depository institution subject to the Federal Deposit Insurance Act, our ability to exercise our rights to recover our investment under a Equerchase or to be compensated for any damages resulting from the lender's insolvency may be further limited by those statutes.
+Our borrowings under repurchase agreements may qualify for special treatment under the bankruptcy code, giving our lenders the ability to avoid the automatic stay provisions of the bankruptcy code and to take possession of and liquidate our collateral under the repurchase agreements without delay if we file for bankruptcy.
+Furthermore, the special treatment of repurchase agreements under the bankruptcy code may make it difficult for us to recover our pledged assets in the event that any of our lenders files for bankruptcy.
+Thus, the use of repurchase agreements exposes our pledged assets to risk in the event of a bankruptcy filing by either our lenders or us.
+In addition, if the lender is a broker or dealer subject to the Securities Investor Protection Act of 1970, or an insured depository institution subject to the Federal Deposit Insurance Act, our ability to exercise our rights to recover our investment under a repurchase agreement or to be compensated for any damages resulting from the lender's insolvency may be further limited by those statutes.

-If a repurchase agreement counterparty defaults on their obligations to resell the Agency MBS back to us at the end of the repurchase term, or if the value of the Agency MBS has declined by the end of the repurchase transaction term or if we default OUr obligations under the repurchase transaction, we will lose money on these transactions, which, in turn, may materially adversely affect our business, financial condition and results of operations.
+If a repurchase agreement counterparty defaults on their obligations to resell the Agency MBS back to us at the end of the repurchase term, or if the value of the Agency MBS has declined by the end of the repurchase transaction term or if we default on our obligations under the repurchase transaction, we will lose money on these transactions, which, in turn, may materially adversely affect our business, financial condition and results of operations.

-When we engage in a repurchase transaction, we initially sell securities to the financial institution under one of our master repurchase agreements in exchange for cash, and our counterparty is obligated to resell the securities to us at the end of the term dfe transaction, which is typically from 24 to 90 days but may be up to 364 days or more.
-The cash we receive when we initially sell-the is less than the value of those securities, which is referred to as the "haircut."
-Many financial institutions from which we dbfX in repurchase agreement financing have increased their haircuts in the past and may do so again in the future.
-If these haircuts ime reased, we will be required to post additional cash or securities as collateral for our Agency MBS.
-If our counterparty defaults oblig ation to resell the securities to us, we would incur a loss on the transaction equal to the amount of the haircut (assuming there bolig hange in the value of the securities).
-We would also lose money on a repurchase transaction if the value of the underlying securities had declined as of the end of the transaction term, as we would have to repurchase the securities for their initial value budy affects by business, financial condition and results of operations.
+When we engage in a repurchase transaction, we initially sell securities to the financial institution under one of our master repurchase agreements in exchange for cash, and our counterparty is obligated to resell the securities to us at the end of the term of the transaction, which is typically from 24 to 90 days but may be up to 364 days or more.
+The cash we receive when we initially sell the securities is less than the value of those securities, which is referred to as the "haircut."
+Many financial institutions from which we may obtain repurchase agreement financing have increased their haircuts in the past and may do so again in the future.
+If these haircuts are increased, we will be required to post additional cash or securities as collateral for our Agency MBS.
+If our counterparty defaults on its obligation to resell the securities to us, we would incur a loss on the transaction equal to the amount of the haircut (assuming there was no change in the value of the securities).
+We would also lose money on a repurchase transaction if the value of the underlying securities had declined as of the end of the transaction term, as we would have to repurchase the securities for their initial value but would receive securities worth less than that amount.
+Any losses we incur on our repurchase transactions could materially adversely affect our business, financial condition and results of operations.

-If we default on one of our obligations under a repurchase transaction, the counterparty can terminate the transaction and entermisent any other repurchase transactions with us.
+If we default on one of our obligations under a repurchase transaction, the counterparty can terminate the transaction and cease entering into any other repurchase transactions with us.
 In that case, we would likely need to establish a replacement repurchase facility with another financial institution in order to continue to leverage our portfolio and carry out our investment strategy.
-There issuance we would be able to establish a suitable replacement facility on acceptable terms or at all.
+There is no assurance we would be able to establish a suitable replacement facility on acceptable terms or at all.